 That’s the troubling part about dreams.
-When you wake up, you start to see that the impossibilities.
-Don’t get me wrong, I consider myself to be a dreamer.
-But some dreams require, at least, a little practicality, which is why I have another dream when it comes to cars.
+When you wake up, you start to see the impossibilities.
+Don’t get me wrong.
+I’m a dreamer.
+But some dreams require, at least, a little practicality, which is why I have another desire when it comes to cars.

 So, what do I do with these dreams?
 I need an increase in cash flow or much more free time to make either one feasible.
 So, I’m not entirely sure.
 What does anyone do with an unfulfilled wish?
 What I do know is that you should be careful what you wish for.
 You could wind up spending every weekend working on a carburetor.